balena-io/balena-cli/doc/cli.markdown

 If note command isn't passed, the tool attempts to read from `stdin`.

-To view the notes, use $ resin device <uuid>.
+To view the notes, use $ balena device <uuid>.

 Examples:

-	$ resin note "My useful note" --device 7cf02a6
+	$ balena note "My useful note" --device 7cf02a6
-	$ cat note.txt | resin note --device 7cf02a6
+	$ cat note.txt | balena note --device 7cf02a6

 ### Options